Jonathan Borba @ Unsplash

 (Self-Meta) Vitamin D ~ the case for and against supplementation ~ Introduction

-For many years Vitamin D has been thoroughly praised and is inseparable to human health.
-However, concerns of toxicity and the paradoxical immune and metabolic syndrome response to supplementation (Marshall, T. 2018) ~ remains undiscussed amidst mainstream nutritional science.
+For many years Vitamin D, both supplemental and/or natural by sunlight have been thoroughly praised as essential to human health.
+However, concerns of toxicity and the paradoxical immune and metabolic syndrome response/s to supplementation (Marshall, T. 2018), remains undiscussed amidst mainstream medium.

 - Autoimmunity ~ specifically Ankylosing Spondylitis defined as a genetic HLA-B27 protein carrier; consequenting intermittent “flare/s” (idiopathic inflammation episodes) on lower lumbar spines.